skhussain123/OPENAISDK-TEST_PREPRATION/02-Prompt-&-Context-Engineering/01-prompt-engineering/readme.md

 **Problem:** Vague requests lead to unpredictable outputs<br>
 **Solution:** Be specific about what you want

 If your prompt is vague or unclear, the AI’s response can also become unpredictable or irrelevant.
-The AI doesn’t understand exactly what you want.Give specific details in the prompt so the AI gets a clear direction.
+The AI doesn’t understand exactly what you want.
+Give specific details in the prompt so the AI gets a clear direction.

 ### 2. Contradictory Instructions